elien2016/P2P-ML/README.md

 # P2P-ML

 P2P-ML allows you to build a P2P ML network with cloud integrations.
-It currently supports data fetching and model inference and is easily extensible to additional cloud providers and ML frameworks.
+It currently supports data fetching and model serving and is easily extensible to additional cloud providers and ML frameworks.

 <br/>